 The success of SaaS

-Software as a Service (SaaS) has become some of the fastest growing and most lucrative products being sold.
+Software as a Service (SaaS) has become one of the fastest-growing and most lucrative products being sold.
 Every year, more businesses migrate to the cloud, keeping data secure, stable, and quickly accessible.

 The beautiful thing about software is accessibility: anyone willing to put forth the effort can create unique solutions to various problems.
 The issue facing many developers and startup teams, however, is marketing ideas to customers and convincing them to invest in our solution.
 This is where talented sales people come into the mix.